mhbeals/scissorsandpaste/Individual MD Entries/1818-12-28_Caledonian Mercury_130.md

                     relief to the body politic, and will diffuse greater soundness and vigour through all its parts?
-That these effects will follow from emigration in this or in any other country in Europe we cannot doubt – and that the labourer, if he can afford the expence of the jounrye, will receive higher wages in America than in this country, is equally clear.
+That these effects will follow from emigration in this or in any other country in Europe we cannot doubt – and that the labourer, if he can afford the expence of the journey, will receive higher wages in America than in this country, is equally clear.
 There is another class of adventurers who may possibly improve their circumstances by emigration, although this is not so certain, namely, farmers with a moderate capital.
 An allotment of land may be purchased in the back parts of America at the
                     Government price of two dollars per acre, and an emigrant who can afford to but and to cultivate 100 or 200 acres, and acts with